jsgalvish/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

-8-sum_listint.c | Write a function that returns the sum of all the data (n) of a listint_t linked list 9-insert_nodeint.c | Write a function that inserts a new node at a given position 10-delete_nodeint.c | Write a function that deletes the node at index index of a listint_t linked list 100-reverse_listint.c | Write a function that reverses a listint_t linked list 101-print_listint_safe.c | Write a function that prints a listint_t linked list 102-free_listint_safe.c | Write a function that frees a listint_t list 103-find_loop.c | Write a function that finds the loop in a linked list
+8-sum_listint.c | Write a function that returns the sum of all the data (n) of a listint_t linked list 9-insert_nodeint.c | Write a function that inserts a new node at a given position 10-delete_nodeint.c | Write a function that deletes the node at index index of a listint_t linked list

 ## Social
 **Follow me in [@JuanSGalvisH](https://twitter.com/JuanSGalvisH) [![Twitter Follow](https://img.shields.io/twitter/url/https/github.com/tterb/hyde.svg?style=social)](https://twitter.com/JuanSGalvisH)**